 Regions and regional offices

-Schools are located within eight education regions each supported by a Regional Executive Director who is also a member of the Department’s Corporate Executive team.
+Public schools are located within eight education regions each supported by a Regional Executive Director who is also a member of the Department’s executive.

 Regional offices provide direct support to:

 - help public schools implement public school policies

 - monitor the performance of public schools, intervening in under performing schools and engaging with schools requiring more support

 - provide services to support school staff